data2intelligence/CytoSig/README.md

 pip3 install .

 **Note**: Some users told me that CytoSig installation only works on CPython (default python) implementation, such as anaconda; while, pypy does not work.
 However, if you fail to install pre-requisite packages and CytoSig on your local computer, welcome to try our Docker solution in Usage 3 below.

+**For R programmers**:  You can run CytoSig in R using our [SecAct](https://github.com/data2intelligence/SecAct) package as follows:
+SecAct.activity.inference(... ..., sigMatrix = "CytoSig", scale.factor = 10000).
+For single-cell and spatial transcriptomics data input, the function names will be SecAct.activity.inference.scRNAseq and SecAct.activity.inference.ST, respectively.

 **Test**:
 python3 -m unittest tests.prediction